 He clears his throat again with a phlegmy rattle and begins anew.
 “It seems we have inadvertently mishandled the specimen you generously provided for us to evaluate.
 I’d hoped we could…”

 “Let me save you a few syllables, Phil.
 The short answer is, ‘No’.”

 Woolard’s scowl not only precedes Bettencort’s by a couple seconds, but it has a deeper, more hostile texture as well, a detail not lost on the gallery observing from the periphery.

-“Nine years ago,” Eric says, “as the so-called ‘End Times’ brought the world to a stand-still, I approached your predecessors with a proposal.
-I offered to revamp, in one clean, affordable sweep, both the obsolete national power grid and your long-outmoded transportation infrastructure, do away with all environmentally catastrophic modes of energy acquisition and delivery and make it practical to provide for the basic needs of all citizens—and I mean ALL citizens, not just the ones with substantial means.
+“Nine years ago,” Eric says, “as the so-called ‘End Times’ brought the civilized world to a stand-still, I approached your predecessors with a proposal.
+I offered to revamp, in one clean, affordable sweep, both the obsolete national power grid and your long-outmoded transportation infrastructure, do away with all environmentally catastrophic modes of energy acquisition and delivery and make it practical to provide for the basic needs of all citizens—and I mean ALL citizens, not just the ones with substantial means and the correct affiliations.